panda-re/panda/panda/plugins/dynamic_symbols/README.md

 void hook_symbol_resolution(struct symbol_hook *h)
 ```

-You may alternatively get a callback when a specified symbol has been resolved.
+Thorough `hook_symbol_resolution` you may get a callback when a specified symbol has been resolved.
+This is used when `hooks` wants a future resolved symbol to hook on.

 Example